thegoof13/kism-zc-tasks/ssl-management.md

 # SSL Certificate Management with Cloudflare DNS

-This document explains how SSL certificates are managed in the ZenTasks deployment using Cloudflare DNS challenges.
+This document explains how SSL certificates are managed in the FocusFlow deployment using Cloudflare DNS challenges.

 ## Overview